 Takeo Shrine can be found also near the Takeo Onsen resort.
 This shrine is the oldest in the city and famous for the large camphor tree which is estimated to be 3,000 years old standing in the shrine ground.
 It is located 5 minutes by taxi or about 25 minutes by foot from Takeo Onsen Station.

 From JR Saga Station, take JR Sasebo Line, get off at Takeo Onsen Station (about 25 minutes).

 It is a hot spring town famous for clear thermal water that feels extremely smooth on skin.
 It has been selected as one of the top hot springs in Japan for making skin beautiful.
 “Siebold no yu” is a public hot spring facility named after the 19th century German scientist who enjoyed bathing in the town during his stay in Japan.
 The facility contains public bath, gallery and rest place.
 There are many hotels and ryokan (Japanese traditional inn) as well as drop-in onsen in the town where you can enjoy hot springs.

-From Takeo Onsen Station, take JR bus, get off at Ureshino Onsen Bus Stop (about 30 minutes).
+From Takeo Onsen Station, take JR bus, get off at Ureshino Onsen Bus Stop (~30 min).

 6. Yutoku Inari Shrine